ACCT 203. Financial Accounting. (3 Credits)

 ACCT 223.
 Managerial Accounting.
 (3 Credits)

-This course covers financial statement analysis, procedures for planning controlling organizations, including measuring managerial performance and developing budgets, and the use of accounting information for decision-making by management.
-Sophomore standing, except Accounting majors, is required.
+This course covers financial statement analysis, procedures for planning and controlling organizations, including measuring managerial performance and developing budgets, and the use of accounting information for decision-making by management.
+Note: Sophomore standing, except for Accounting and Actuarial Science majors, is required.